Sumandora/GenericESP/README.md

 # Generic ESP
 This library provides a generic implementation of an [ESP (Extra Sensory Perception)](https://en.wikipedia.org/wiki/Cheating_in_online_games#/media/File:AssaultCube_wallhacks_(cropped).png).
-The goal of this library is to provide a reusable foundation for creating custom ESP hacks with ImGui.
+The goal of this library is to provide a reusable foundation for creating custom ESP hacks with Dear ImGui.
 It includes elements such as boxes, bars, text labels, circles, lines, and flags that can be easily configured and extended.

 ## Features
 - Fully configurable boxes, bars, lines, circles, and text labels